View on GitHub

 Floria is a graph database.
 We start with the assumption that clouds are quintessentially about relationships between entities, from dependencies between infrastructure components, through network connections and secure routes, to the composition of complex multi-sited workloads.

 Floria allows vertexes to be nested within other vertexes recursively.
-This feature is wholly about optimization, as it could also be handled via edges: namely a “contains” edge between the containing vertex and a contained vertex.
-However, because this particular kind of relationship is very commonly used for composition and namespacing it is given first-class treatment.
+Notably, this feature could also be handled via edges, i.e. a “contains” edge between the containing vertex and a contained vertex.
+However, because this particular kind of relationship is very commonly used for composition and namespacing it is optimized as a feature.

 Both vertexes and edges can be assigned to any number of “classes”.
 Classes can be used to associate metadata, send events, and apply policies to any number of entities at once.
 Classes are intentionally simple, designed for metadata, not data, and do not participate in the graph.